 In May 2015, the FDA warned that Farxiga and other SGLT2 inhibitors may lead to diabetic ketoacidosis (DKA).
 DKA is a condition that occurs when the body breaks down fat for energy.
-The breakdown of fat produces waste produces called ketones.
+The breakdown of fat produces waste products called ketones.
 Ketones become toxic when they build up in the blood.

 Kidney injury warnings were strengthened in 2016